-When the police in New Jersey suspect you of drunk driving, they perform several sobriety tests to determine whethe there is probable cause to arrest you.
+When the police in New Jersey suspect you of drunk driving, they perform a standard field sobriety test to determine whether there is probable cause to arrest you.
 One of them is the Walk and Turn (WAT) Test, otherwise known as "walking a straight line."
 This test is common in DUI stops, but can be failed for a number of reasons other than intoxication.

 What is the Test?